vit-lebediev/dwr-wp-plugin/readme.txt

 With this plugin, you will be able to add a robokassa widget with a field for arbitrary amount of donation, or you can add a compact button to your pages/sidebars which will lead to the robokassa payment page with default donation value, which could be set on plugin settings page!

 = Donations =
-I do not accept donations, but I would be very gratitude if you will donate to [science populatization project](http://vertdider.com/pomoshh-proektu/ "Vert Dider") I work on as a volunteer.
+I do not accept donations, but I would be very gratitude if you will donate to [science popularization project](http://vertdider.com/pomoshh-proektu/ "Vert Dider") I work on as a volunteer.

 = Bugs & Feature requests =
 If you like my plugin, but find a bug in it, please create a bugreport on it's [official Github repository page](https://github.com/Malgin/dwr-wp-plugin/issues)